Algiers Hotel: Property value and land swap proposal

 In December 2002, Kaempfer said that the county no longer needed or wanted the road realignment, and that there was no desire to swap the Algiers land if the county did not plan to proceed with the road project.
 Kaempfer also said that previous potential sales of the Algiers had been derailed "because any time someone wanted to buy the property, Public Works would say the realignment would cut the Algiers in two."
 Kaempfer asked the commission to pass a resolution to prevent the road realignment from happening in the near future, saying, "We want to make it clear to everyone that they are not going to ask for that road, so we won't be burdened with that roadway being in the way every time we try to do something with that property."

 Closure and demolition

 In May 2004, the Kifers announced that the property was in the process of being sold to F.W.
 Schinz, a developer who wanted to demolish the hotel to make room for the Krystle Sands condominium tower.
 At the time, the hotel had 25 employees, and was scheduled to close between June and September 2004.
 The Algiers closed on August 31, 2004.

 Demolition of the hotel was approved in late September 2004, and had been completed by March 2005.
 That month, Schinz cancelled the Krystle Sands project and sold the property for $97 million to Turnberry Associates, which owned the nearby Turnberry Place complex, as well as the former El Rancho property.
-Turnberry began the Fontainebleau Resort Las Vegas project on the El Rancho and Algiers properties in 2007.
+In 2007, Turnberry began building the Fontainebleau Las Vegas resort on the former El Rancho and Algiers properties.
+The resort opened in 2023, following construction delays.